psmyles/imgplex/docs/spec.md

   - Three separate output node types: `imageOutputNode` (writes images to disk), `textOutputNode` (writes per-image metadata to a .txt file), `flipbookOutputNode` (assembles images into an atlas)
   - All output nodes require an explicit image wire on `in-0`
   - `traceInputNodeId` BFS helper resolves which input node feeds a given output node
-  - Toolbar **Run Workflow** button validates all output nodes, shows `RunWorkflowDialog` when some are invalid, runs valid nodes sequentially
+  - **Run Workflow** button (in Inspector panel) validates all output nodes, shows `RunWorkflowDialog` when some are invalid, runs valid nodes sequentially
   - Workflow nodes (Input, Image Output, Text Output, Flipbook Output) draggable from the Node Library **Workflow** section and available in the canvas context menu
   - Deletion guard: last Input node and last output node (of any type) cannot be deleted
   - `graphStore.canDeleteNode()` / `imageStore.removeNode()` wired into all delete paths